GiacomoVespo/starcraft-full-html5/README.md

 Classic RTS game at html5 canvas and javascript, only js codes.

 ## Getting started
-* Download the latest version from github: https://github.com/gloomyson/SC_Js/archive/master.zip
+* Download the latest old version from github: https://github.com/gloomyson/SC_Js/archive/master.zip
 * Unzip the folder
-* Extract original resources from starcraft and add into bgm & img folder
 * Double click `index.html` in the folder (this should open the game with your browser)
-* You can play without image/audio materials by input available CDN location instead, for example 'www.nvhae.com/starcraft'
 * Press the radio button (circle next to the level name) to select a level and play

 ## Features of the new 2025 version: